egrim/homebridge-ratgdo/docs/MQTT.md

 </DIV>
 </SPAN>

 `homebridge-ratgdo` is a [Homebridge](https://homebridge.io) plugin that makes Chamberlain, Liftmaster, and other garage door openers that utilize the Ratgdo hardware control board available to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform.
-You can determine if your garage door opener by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).
+You can determine if your garage door opener is supported by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).

 ### MQTT Support
 [MQTT](https://mqtt.org) is a popular Internet of Things (IoT) messaging protocol that can be used to weave together different smart devices and orchestrate or instrument them in an infinite number of ways.
 In short - it lets things that might not normally be able to talk to each other communicate across ecosystems, provided they can support MQTT.